Caeldeth/loures/Mileth/Folklore/Sabrael-Concordantia Divinitatis.md

 Even in his endless hunger, Sgrios knew the alliance with Chadul would be his undoing.
 With the destruction of all life, Sgrios would devour all that remained and eventually starve.
 With this in mind, out of necessity for survival, Sgrios struck a bargain with Deoch.
 Instead of wholly consuming each spark that came to him, he would instead nibble ever so slightly before sending the spark back to grow in power.

 It is with this eternal bargain that we as Aislings will feel the excruciating pain of Sgrios delicately tasting our essence before he sends us away to grow stronger.
-Having secured a means to temper his endless hunger, he now maintains vigil alongside the other gods of the octagram, his eternal banquet secured as long as Chadul remains imprisoned.
+Having secured a means to temper his endless hunger, he now maintains vigil alongside the other Gods of the Octagram, his eternal banquet secured as long as Chadul remains imprisoned.

 #### Orders & Champions
-Sgrios is perhaps the most misunderstood and maligned gods of the Octagram.
+Sgrios is perhaps the most misunderstood and maligned Gods of the Octagram.
 Any orders devoted to his name are persecuted and stamped out of existence, most often by the zealotry of Gramailians and Gliocans.
 While historical records exists of secret sects of the followers of Sgrios, no trace of these orders remain today.

 One would be remiss in discussing Sgrios without the mention of two Aislings - Ginger, and Enclave.
 Ginger, the wretched, claimed scores of souls in Sgrios's name, seeking to send every Aisling to Sgrios to feed on in short order.
-It was only through the efforts of Enclave, the Dark Father, that control of the Sgrian religion was wrestled from Ginger the iconoclast and returned to the true worship of Sgrios as the regulator of the octagram.
+It was only through the efforts of Enclave, the Dark Father, that control of the Sgrian religion was wrestled from Ginger the iconoclast and returned to the true worship of Sgrios as the regulator of the Octagram.
 To this day, the Enclavian Dogma, and its many branches, still hold sway in the temple of Sgrios.
 As for Ginger, her teachings and dissident views have long been removed from the public eye.
 I fear for the lands if these views should ever return to prominence.

 #### Relationships
 Sgrios allies with Ceannlaidir and Deoch, holds enmity with Gramail and Cail, and is opposed by Luathas†.
 The worship of decay and entropy had been mostly driven underground by zealotry, but curious alliances have existed since the time of the Dark Father.
 What truer testament to the rightfulness of his leadership, which has since allowed the faith to grow and flourish, exists outside of this?